aleksabobic/aleksabobic/README.md

-- 👋 I create cutting-edge products using full-stack technologies and data analysis, drawing on years of experience as an engineer and researcher.
-With a passion for data science, data visualization, and software engineering, I embrace new challenges and continuously expand my skillset.
+- I'm a software engineer with multiple years of experience developing full-stack data-driven solutions and a PhD in computer science focusing on visual analytics, network science and information retrieval.
-- 🌱 I’m currently working on my PhD as part of which I'm exploring the intersection between Information Retrieval, Visual Analytics and Network Science.
+- 🌱 I’m currently working on multiple projects exploring a variety of different techniques, technologies and aiming to solve real world problems.
 - 🌍 [My webpage](https://abobic.com/)

 <!---